musman2012/Breakout/README.md

 # Breakout

-Breakout is the main GameInstance class calling Gameboard.
+BreakoutGame is the main Game instance class calling Gameboard.

 GameBoard will have game components to draw and manipulate.